-The quality criteria and the recommendations presented in this report constitute a tool for decision makers, health care providers, patients and their associations, and health care personnel to support implementation of good practices, and to improve, monitor, and evaluate the quality of diabetes prevention and care.
+The quality criteria and the recommendations presented in this report constitute a tool for decision makers, health care providers and health care personnel to support implementation of good practices, and to improve, monitor, and evaluate the quality of diabetes prevention and care.
 The adoption of an agreed core set of quality criteria should help to decrease inequalities in health and to improve diabetes prevention and care within and across European countries.